Criminal-justice financial obligations in the United States: Effects

 As Martin and colleagues observed, the "vast majority of formerly incarcerated people are poor or near poor" and individuals are rarely exempted from CJFOs for reason of indigence.
 Despite the ruling in Bearden v.
 Georgia, courts often interpret "willful" failure to pay in such a way that they require defendants, even those who may be homeless, "to go to great lengths to secure the means for payment, including seeking loans from friends, family members, and employers, or taking day-laborer jobs."
 In many cases, failure to pay CJFOs may disqualify the individual from receiving public assistance, and debts that are incurred through the justice system are not subject to discharge through bankruptcy.
 Until payment is complete, legal debtors may be ineligible to vote, possess a firearm, be pardoned, or request deferred prosecution.

 The size of CJFOs has been found to be unrelated to the likelihood of rearrest or reincarceration, although higher amounts have been associated with likelihood of having probation revoked.
 Lower CJFOs are more likely to be repaid, repayment has been associated with a lower risk for rearrest, and repayment is more likely for misdemeanors than for felonies.

 CJFOs may also create a "perverse incentive" for law enforcement agencies and lawmakers, to concentrate on the most lucrative areas of criminal justice, which helps to account for substantial portions of operating budgets, while diminishing the resources dedicated to areas of law enforcement that are not revenue generating.

+In a 2024 PNAS study involving a randomized experiment where some criminal defendants found guilty of misdemeanors in Oklahoma County, Oklahoma were given debt relief for court-related fines and fees and other criminal defendants were not, found that the debt relief had no impact on future lawbreaking.
+The study found that those who received the debt relief were less likely to be re-arrested or re-incarcerated in the future whereas who did not receive the debt relief were more likely to be-arrested due to their inability to pay court-related debts.